- 2 Bedrooms

 The Seawatch Resort is located in the Arcadian Shores section of Myrtle Beach, South Carolina.
 The resort has 2 lazy rivers, 3 outdoor pools, 2 indoor pools, and 4 outdoor and 2 indoor Jacuzzis.
 There is also a game room, exercise room (resort charge for use), oceanfront restaurant, and a tiki pool bar.

-The resort is multiple mins. away from the Tanger Outlets and the Colonial Mall.
+The resort is numerous mins. away from the Tanger Outlets and the Colonial Mall.
 Broadway on the Beach ( and the Barefoot Landing ( are located close by and offer various

 entertainment options for the family.
 There are many Golf Courses to choose from.
 You can also go fishing, kayaking, parasailing and do other fun activities within a short drive.